 If that’s true, it makes me think it’d be a good thing to adopt contrition as a way of life, not just an occasional shamed response to a particular sin we committed.
 The best heart to have would be an always contrite heart.

 Not a heart always wallowing in guilt, mind you.
 Not a perpetually self-abasing or gloomily self-loathing heart.
 No wailing, breast-beating, or sackcloth and ashes.
 Just a heart that isn’t shocked by its own mistakes, but assumes them as a baseline human fact.
 A heart that, in a mysterious way of speaking, welcomes frailty as a God-magnet.
 A heart that knows failure is one of the best friends the soul could have.

-Sr. Joan Chittister says we would do well to embrace the "sanctifying character of our mistakes."
-To resist is to miss a mystery, and a biblical truth—our sins may make us holier than our virtues ever will.
+Sr. Joan Chittister says we would do well to embrace the “sanctifying character of our mistakes.”
+To resist is to miss a mystery, and a biblical truth—our sins may make us holier and more beloved than our virtues ever will.

-Break my heart with your great mercy, O God, and be always near my always broken heart.
+Break my heart with your great mercy, O God.
+Be always near my always broken heart.